 Thanks for your electrical question Nate.

-Application: Wiring a 240 Volt Electric Water Heater.
+Application: How to wire a 240 Volt 4000 Watt Residential Electric Water Heater.

 Tools Required: Basic Electricians Pouch Hand Tools, electric drill, auger bits and extension cord as needed depending on the scope of the project.